Game Boy · Platform

 Key Features

 Four kingdoms — Birabuto, Muda, Easton, and Chai — each themed after real-world locations (Egypt, a Pacific Island, Easter Island, and China).
-Superball power-up replaces the traditional Fire Flower — bounces off walls at angles.
-Two underwater levels and two horizontal shoot-em-up stages (Marin and Bioattackers).
-Princess Daisy as the game's main character in distress, her debut appearance.
-Compact 12-stage structure designed for short portable sessions.
+The Superball power-up replaces the traditional Fire Flower and bounces off walls at angles.
+Two underwater levels and two horizontal shoot-em-up stages (the Marin and Bioattackers sequences) break the platformer rhythm.
+Princess Daisy makes her debut as the character in distress.
+The compact twelve-stage structure was designed from the start for short portable sessions.

 The Story Behind